sxfrul/MuamalatGo/ai_models/asnaf_model/README.md

 # 🕌 Asnaf Classification & Priority Listing

-This project contains a Jupyter Notebook that builds and applies a machine learning model to classify and prioritize **asnaf** recipients based on synthetic data.
+The dataset used is based on synthetic data.

 ---